pretix/pretix-docs/docs/guides/resources-and-scheduling.md

 For instance, if a tour guide can accommodate no more than 30 people at a time, enter `30`.

 If you want to assign resources to dates based on customer demand, you should check the box next to "Allow customers to book before resources are scheduled".

+!!!
+Note
+    Activating the setting "Allow customers to book before resources are scheduled" may cause situations in which you have sold tickets for a date, but no resources available for that date.
+    Thus, this use case requires you to monitor bookings closely.

 If you want to assign resources to dates before selling any tickets for those dates, then you should leave it unchecked.
+This way, you need to assign all required resources for a date first.
+The date will only become available for booking in your shop after you have done so.

 Click the :btn-icon:fa3-plus: Add a new requirement: button.
 Select the "Resource type" that is necessary for this date.
-Under "Amount", specify the amount of resources that are needed, usually `1`.
+Under "Amount", specify the amount of resources of this type that are necessary, usually `1`.
+If you need more personell, rooms, or pieces of equipment, enter the number you need.

 You can use the "Cost per unit" field to specify an expected cost per individual resource.
 For instance, the value in this field might represent the fee paid to the guide for each completed tour.